Research Agenda

 The agenda is the editorial pipeline, made visible.

 Most research institutes publish only the outputs.
 The Institute publishes the inquiries themselves.
 The discipline is twofold: it forces clarity about which questions the Institute is actually able to address, and it gives readers, patrons, and partners a way to engage with the work before it lands as a finished publication.
-The agenda updates as inquiries move through scoping, drafting, and publication.
-Questions that fail to resolve into publishable form are retired with note rather than allowed to drift.
+What appears here is a selection rather than the whole internal pipeline: the questions the Institute treats as current public priorities.
+Each pillar page carries the fuller set.
+The agenda updates as inquiries move through scoping, production, and publication, and questions that fail to resolve into publishable form are retired with note rather than allowed to drift.